damko/php-aid-projects/repo/zibaldone.md

 ### Status:

-The application is currently working and can produce books but it doesn't allow yet the editing of the fragments from the UI
+Alpha.
+The application is currently working and can produce books but it doesn't allow yet the editing of the fragments from the UI.
+It misses tests.
+It started as a self tutorial for AngularJs but it turns to be quite interesting.

 ### Contributors:
 * [@damko](http://twitter.com/damko)